 Labor Relations Could Expose the Company to Risk.
 A variety of factors, including, but not limited to, Ryanair's profitability and its seasonal grounding policy, may make it difficult for Ryanair to avoid increases to salary levels and productivity payments.
 Consequently, there can be no assurance that Ryanair's existing employee compensation arrangements may not be subject to change or modification at any time.
 These steps may lead to deterioration in labor relations in Ryanair and could impact Ryanair's business or results.
 Ryanair also operates in certain jurisdictions with above average payroll taxes and employee-related social insurance costs, which could have an impact on the availability and cost of employees in these jurisdictions.
-Ryanair's crew in continental Europe operate on Irish contracts of employment on the basis that those crew work on Irish Territory, (i.e., on board Irish Registered Aircraft).
+Ryanair's crew in continental Europe generally operate on Irish contracts of employment on the basis that those crew work on Irish Territory, (i.e., on board Irish Registered Aircraft).
 A number of challenges have been initiated by government agencies in a number of countries to the applicability of Irish labor law to these contracts, and if Ryanair were forced to concede that Irish jurisdiction did not apply to those crew who operate from continental Europe then it could lead to increased salary, social insurance and pension costs and a potential loss of flexibility.
-In relation to social insurance costs, the European Parliament implemented amendments to Regulation (EC) 883/2004 which may impose substantial social insurance contribution increases for either or both Ryanair and the individual employees.
+In relation to social insurance costs, the European Parliament implemented amendments to Regulation (EC) 883/2004 which, in the majority of jurisdictions, imposes substantial social insurance contribution increases for either or both Ryanair and the individual employees.
 While this change to social insurance contributions relates primarily to new employees, its effect in the long term may materially increase Company or employee social insurance contributions and could affect Ryanair's decision to operate from those high cost locations, resulting in redundancies and a consequent deterioration in labor relations.
 For additional details see -"Change in EU Regulations in Relation to Employers and Employee Social Insurance could Increase Costs" below.

-Ryanair currently conducts collective bargaining negotiations with groups of employees, including its pilots and cabin crew, regarding pay, work practices, and conditions of employment, through collective-bargaining units called "Employee Representation".
-In the U.K., BALPA (the U.K pilots union) unsuccessfully sought to represent Ryanair's U.K.-based pilots in their negotiations with Ryanair in 2001, at which time an overwhelming majority of those polled rejected BALPA's claim to represent them.
-On June 19, 2009, BALPA made a request for voluntary recognition under applicable U.K. legislation, which Ryanair rejected.
+Ryanair currently conducts collective bargaining negotiations with groups of employees, including its pilots and cabin crew, regarding pay, work practices, and conditions of employment, through collectivebargaining units called "Employee Representative Committees".
+On June 19, 2009, BALPA (the U.K. pilots union) made a request for voluntary recognition under applicable U.K. legislation, which Ryanair rejected.
 BALPA had the option of applying to the U.K.'s Central Arbitration Committee (CAC) to organize a vote on union recognition by Ryanair's pilots in relevant bargaining units, as determined by the CAC, but BALPA decided not to proceed with an application at that time.
 The option to apply for a ballot remains open to BALPA and if it were to seek and be successful in such a ballot, it would be able to represent the U.K. pilots in negotiations over salaries and working conditions.
 Limitations on Ryanair's flexibility in dealing with its employees or the altering of the public's perception of Ryanair generally could have a material adverse effect on Ryanair's business, operating results, and financial condition.
 For additional details, see "Item 6.
 Directors, Senior Management and Employees-Staff and Labor Relations."
 Limitations on Ryanair's flexibility in dealing with its staff or the altering of the public's perception of Ryanair generally could have a material adverse effect on the Company's business, operating results, and financial condition.